 Please modify the filters.

-Line 3, which entered service in 1968, is an existing 1,097-mile crude oil pipeline, originally installed in the 1960s, that extends from Edmonton, Alberta to Superior, Wisconsin, and is an integral part of Enbridge's Mainline System.
+Line 3, which entered service in 1968, is an existing 1,097-mile crude oil pipeline extending from Edmonton, Alberta to Superior, Wisconsin, that plays an integral role in Enbridge's Mainline System.

 The replacement of Line 3 is a safety- and maintenance-driven project.
 The replacement pipeline will restore the historical operating capabilities of Line 3, and is generally expected to serve the same markets, and transport the same product mix, as the current Line 3.
 Upon replacement, the average annual capacity of Line 3 will be 760 kbpd.